35. pyxc: Switch

 Things Worth Knowing

 Case values are compile-time integer literals only.
 You cannot use a variable or expression as a case value.
-This matches C's switch restriction and allows LLVM to emit an efficient branch table.
+This restriction allows LLVM to emit an efficient branch table or binary search.

-Negative case values are supported. case -1: is valid. switchint accepts a leading minus sign.
+Negative case values are supported. case -1: is valid. switchint accepts a leading -.

 LLVM emits a real switch instruction.
 The IR contains switch i64, not a chain of comparisons.
-The backend is free to lower it to a jump table, a binary search, or a comparison chain depending on the density and count of cases.
+The backend lowers it to a jump table, binary search, or comparison chain depending on case density and count.

 default is optional.
-If no case matches and there is no default, execution continues after the switch with no action taken.
+If no case matches and there is no default, execution continues after the switch with no action.

 What's Next